Model Three: The Nature of Transformational Learning

 Both behaviorists and constructivists can promote self-directed learning.
 They each have different methods because they each have different beliefs about how humans learn.
 Constructivists see self-directed learners as being intrinsically motivated to achieve their full potential independently.
 Behaviorists believe that learners are positively reinforced (or punished) in the self-directed acquisition of new information which will in turn affect their behaviors.

-At PSP we believe that Independent learning relies on the learners’ existing knowledge structures.
-It encourages deep-level learning (qualitative changes in people’s understandings) and increased question asking.
+At the Professional School of Psychology (PSP) we believe that Independent learning relies on the learners’ existing knowledge structures.
+It encourages deep-level learning (qualitative changes in people’s understandings) and increased question-asking.
 Attention is given to the development of critical thinking skills, enhanced reading and comprehension skills, and development of a climate that is supportive of self-directed learning.
 (Candy, 1991, p.
 322-337).
 In higher education the self-directed aspects of instruction are founded on the belief that learners are inherently self-motivated to learn or can develop this self-motivation:

 “The conventional approach to the development of competence as a self-directed learner has been to place adults into situations where they are expected to assert control over valued instructional functions, This approach is based on the combined beliefs (1) that adults are inherently self-directing, (2) that the best way to learn autonomous behavior is to behave autonomously, and (3) that the ability to learn independently in one situation or context is generalizable to an ability to do so in a different setting.”
 (Candy, 1991, p.
 339.)